-101 UNIVERSITY ORIENTATION 2 credits Acquisition of the skills, techniques, information, and strategies necessary to aid new students in their transition from high school or work to the college environment.
+UNIVERSITY ORIENTATION 101 2 credits Acquisition of the skills, techniques, information, and strategies necessary to aid new students in their transition from high school or work to the college environment.

-ASSOCIATE STUDIES- ENGLISH
+ASSOCIATE STUDIES-ENGLISH 2020:

-TECHNICAL REPORT WRITING

-Prerequisite: 3300:111 or equivalent.
+222 TECHNICAL REPORT WRITING 3 credits Prerequisite: 3300:111 or equivalent.
 Prepares student to write the types of reports most often required of engineers, scientists and technicians.
 Includes types of reports, memoranda, letters, techniques of research, documentation and oral presentation.

-ASSOCIATE STUDIES- MATHEMATICS
+ASSOCIATE STUDIES-MATHEMATICS 2030:

 - 130 INTRODUCTION TO TECHNICAL MATHEMATICS 3 credits Prerequisite: Placement.
 The real number system, systems of measurement, conversions, linear equations, factoring, quadratic equations, graphing, linear systems, organizing data, averages, standard deviation, the normal distribution.
 May not be used to meet general education mathematics requirement. - 151 ELEMENTS OF MATHEMATICS I 2 credits Prerequisite: Placement.
 Fundamental concepts and operations, functions, graphs, factoring and algebraic fractions, variation, and quadratic equations. - 152 ELEMENTS OF MATHEMATICS II 2 credits Prerequisite: 2030:151 or placement.
-Trigonometric functions, systems of linear equations, determinants, trigonometric functions of any angle, the straight line, radians, the j-operator. - Prerequisite: 2030:152 or equivalent.
+Trigonometric functions, systems of linear equations, determinants, trigonometric functions of any angle, the straight line, radians, the j-operator. - ELEMENTS OF MATHEMATICS III 153 2 credits Prerequisite: 2030:152 or equivalent.
 Complex fractions, exponents and radicals, binomial theorem, exponential and logarithmic functions.
 Arithmetic and geometric sequences, series optional. - 161 MATHEMATICS FOR MODERN TECHNOLOGY 4 credits Prerequisite: 2030:151 or placement by adviser.
 Numeration systems.
 Analytic geometry of the straight line, linear system.
 Matrices and matrix methods, determinants.
 Sets and logic.
 Probability and statistics.
 Math of finance.

-ASSOCIATE STUDIES- SOCIAL STUDIES
+ASSOCIATE STUDIES-SOCIAL STUDIES 2040:

-- 240 HUMAN RELATIONS

-Examination of principles and methods that aid in understanding the individual's response to society and the relationship between society and individual. - 241 TECHNOLOGY AND HUMAN VALUES 2 credits

-Examination of impact of scientific and technical change upon man, their values and institutional arrangements.
-Topics include biomedical technology, automation, economic growth, natural environment and technology and quality of life. - 247 SURVEY OF BASIC ECONOMICS

-Introduction to economic analysis and issues designed for the student taking only one course in economics.
-Coverage includes economic systems, exchange, money and banking, national income, employment, fiscal policy and current domestic economic problems. - 251 HUMAN BEHAVIOR AT WORK 3 credits

-Examination of relationship between human behavior and the work organization.
-Emphasis on how contemporary organizations are changing and what makes individuals within their organizations more effective. - THE ARTS AND HUMAN EXPERIENCE 3 credits

-Designed to introduce the two-year technical student to the intellectual and artistic heritage of the humanities as it expresses and reflects societal and personal values through the arts.
+- 240 HUMAN RELATIONS 3 credits Examination of principles and methods that aid in understanding the individual's response to society and the relationship between society and individual. - TECHNOLOGY AND HUMAN VALUES 241 2 credits Examination of impact of scientific and technical change upon man, their values and institutional arrangements.
+Topics include biomedical technology, automation, economic growth, natural environment and technology and quality of life. - SURVEY OF BASIC ECONOMICS 247 3 credits Introduction to economic analysis and issues designed for the student taking only one course in economics.
+Coverage includes economic systems, exchange, money and banking, national income, employment, fiscal policy and current domestic economic problems. - 251 HUMAN BEHAVIOR AT WORK 3 credits Examination of relationship between human behavior and the work organization.
+Emphasis on how contemporary organizations are changing and what makes individuals within their organizations more effective. - 260 THE ARTS AND HUMAN EXPERIENCE 3 credits Designed to introduce the two-year technical student to the intellectual and artistic heritage of the humanities as it expresses and reflects societal and personal values through the arts.
 Not applicable for a student pursuing a bachelor's curriculum.

-DISTINGUISHED STUDENT PROGRAM
+DISTINGUISHED STUDENT Program 2015:

 150 DISTINGUISHED STUDENT COLLOQUIUM 2 credits Prerequisite: Admission to the Distinguished Student Program.
-Colloquium that will enable students from different disciplines to experience an interdisciplinary focus through a variety of speakers on contemporary issues.
+A discussion-based seminar that focuses on a particular topic and examines it in depth.

-INDIVIDUAL STUDY 2100:
+INDIVIDUAL STUDY

-190 INDIVIDUALIZED STUDY

-1 credit Prerequisite: Admission to the Distinguished Student Program.
-Focused investigation of a specific topic mutually determined by the student and a supervising faculty member.
+190 INDIVIDUALIZED STUDY 1 credit Prerequisite: Admission to the Distinguished Student Program.
+An independent study project on a specific topic mutually determined by the student and a supervising faculty member.

-CRIMINAL JUSTICE TECHNOLOGY
+CRIMINAL JUSTICE Technology 2220: